nerokome/Nerokome/README.md

-- 🔭 I’m currently working on a chat app with flutter **And employee and sales report with my sql and power BI**
+- 🔭 I’m currently working on an internship in web development **And employee and sales report with my sql and power BI**

--  experience in flutter development and a year experience in data analysis
+-  experience in flutter development, web development and a year experience in data analysis

 <h3 align="left">Connect with me:</h3>
 <p align="left">